Sundakiy/deep-learning-challenge/README.md

 ![image](https://user-images.githubusercontent.com/80664491/229668086-bf57dca8-0e05-42fa-8c71-6ef2c9f5460d.png)

-The columns -non-beneficial ID columns, 'EIN' and 'NAME"
+• The columns -non-beneficial ID columns, 'EIN' and 'NAME"
 ![image](https://user-images.githubusercontent.com/80664491/229668812-05d88ad4-2729-435f-9893-2f575792c605.png)

-are dropped I preprocessed the data by:
-• dropping non-beneficial columns,
-• finding the number of data points for each unique value for each of the columns that had more than 10 unique values - APPLICATION_TYPE and
+• Finding the number of data points for each unique value for each of the columns that had more than 10 unique values - APPLICATION_TYPE and

 Classification
 ==============
-• choosing a cutoff point of 600 and 300, respectively, to bin rare categorical values together into a new value called "Other",
+• choosing a cutoff point of 500 and 100, respectively, to bin rare categorical values together into a new value called "Other",
 • using `pd.get_dummies()` to convert categorical data to numeric,
 • dividing the data into a target array (IS_SUCCESSFUL) and features arrays,
 • applying the `train_test_split` to create a testing and a training dataset,